Seresco NV: Using naturally dry outside air to remove moisture

 - Automatically adjusts outdoor air usage for best possible conditions and lowest cost, using CommandCenter® control system.

-- Save money on outside air pre-heat during cold weather with heat recovery through a highly efficient glycol runaround loop.
+- Save money on outdoor air pre-heat during cold weather with heat recovery through a highly efficient glycol runaround loop.

-- Auxiliary heat options, including gas furnaces for packaged unit needs.
+- Auxiliary heat options, including gas Residential Furnace Replacement Service for packaged unit needs.

-- Sensible cooling is possible with a chilled water hookup or DX cooling.
+- Sensible cooling is possible with a chilled water hookup.

 Let’s take a look at some application examples for the NV.